imwithye/gitignore/README.md

 git ignore add python java c
 ```

-`git ignore add <templates>`, this command allows you add multi git gitignore templates to `.gitignore`.
+This command will add multi git gitignore templates to `.gitignore`.

 ###See which file will be added